-No longer a Cinderella line backwaterFor many years prior to Transport for London taking over the line in November 2007 as part of the new London Overground, Gospel Oak-Barking was one of London’s forgotten railways, neglected and unreliable.
+No longer a Cinderella line backwaterFor many years prior to Transport for London taking over the line in November 2007 as part of the new London Overground, the Gospel Oak-Barking line (GOBLIN) was one of London’s forgotten railways, neglected and unreliable.
 Its trains were among the oldest on the network and were often lightly used as a consequence.
 Its unstaffed stations also made it a route to be avoided, given a choice.
 Almost perversely, despite those deterrents, ridership in the latter days of Silverlink Metro continued to rise and some additional services, using the class 150 DMUs, were introduced.

-The past eight years with London Overground operation have seen major investment and resulting changes, including new class 172 2-car Turbostar trains with better reliability and improved frequencies following resignalling, and improved staffed stations.
-This has led to a very significant further upturn in passenger numbers, such that Arriva Rail London Ltd, like their predecessor London Overground Rail Operations Ltd (LOROL) are using every available diesel train they have to the maximum possible extent ahead of electrification of the line and platform lengthening for new 4-car electric trains.
+The past decade with London Overground operation has seen major investment and resulting changes, including new class 172 2-car Turbostar trains with better reliability and improved frequencies following resignalling, and improved staffed stations.
+This has led to a very significant further upturn in passenger numbers, such that Arriva Rail London Ltd, like their predecessor London Overground Rail Operations Ltd (LOROL), are using every available diesel train they have to the maximum possible extent ahead of platform lengthening for new 4-car trains and electrification of the line.
 The extra route capacity from resignalling has also meant that more freight trains are being routed over the line.

-The line has increasingly become a victim of its own successServices are operated at 15-minute intervals by two-coach diesel multiple units.
-The growth in passenger numbers means that during peak periods trains are heavily overloaded, with passengers often being left on the platform.
-LOROL run some extra 'PIXC-buster' trains using their maintenance spare stock, but otherwise capacity is constrained; there are no spare paths to run extra trains, no rolling stock available to lengthen trains, and platforms at some stations (for example South Tottenham) are too short to accommodate longer trains.
+The line has increasingly become a victim of its own success.
+Services are operated at 15-minute intervals by two-coach diesel multiple units.
+The inexorable growth in passenger numbers means that during peak periods trains are heavily overloaded, with passengers often being left on the platform.
+ARL run some extra 'PIXC-buster' trains using their maintenance spare stock, but otherwise capacity is constrained; there are no spare paths to run extra trains, no suitable rolling stock available to lengthen the diesel trains, and platforms at some stations (particularly South Tottenham) have until recently been too short to accommodate longer trains.
 This will be finally resolved when the line is electrified and 4-coach electric trains are available in early-2018.

 The Gospel Oak to Barking Line (GOBLIN) is a 21st century anomaly among London’s railways.
 It is a 12 mile non-electrified rail route linked to electrified lines at each end, and with other key routes in between.
 Along the route it links to four more electrified lines: the Thameslink/Midland main line, the East Coast main line, the Lea Valley line (between Stratford and Tottenham Hale) and the Enfield Town and Southbury Loop lines via Seven Sisters.

 Since the line is not electrified, it can only be operated by diesel trains; electric trains (whether passenger or freight) from other routes cannot use it.
 Electric-hauled freight has to use the North London Line, and pass through very busy junctions at Camden Road and, more importantly, Stratford and Forest Gate, where freight trains can delay passenger services.

 Benefits for passengers and train operationsElectric trains have better acceleration and an Overground fleet of 4-car electric trains would be able to carry many more passengers, relieving overcrowding.
 All-electric extensions of the service at each end of the route, which TfL wants to run, become possible, such as to Barking Riverside in the east and/or to Willesden Junction/Clapham Junction (even Ealing?) to the west.
-Some other works would be needed, such as new platforms and subways at Gospel Oak on the through lines.
+Some other works would be needed, such as new platforms and subways at Gospel Oak on the through lines there.

 Electrification adds operating flexibilityElectrifying Gospel Oak-Barking and its connections will give rail operators greater flexibility for maintaining services during disruptions and engineering work.
 It will also provide an important alternative route for electric container trains from Tilbury, and any traffic that comes from the Channel Tunnel high-speed line at Ripple Lane Barking.